microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 __Improved Visual cues__
 - An empty <xref:System.Windows.Forms.CheckedListBox> control now displays a focus indicator when it receives focus.

+Note: UI automation support is enabled for controls in runtime but is not used in design time.
 For an overview of UI automation, see the [UI Automation Overview](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-overview).</p>

 __Invoking controls' ToolTips with a keyboard__